Karolyn Grimes: Personal life

 She married, had two children, divorced, married again to a man with three children, and then had two more children with her second husband.
 Renewed interest in It's a Wonderful Life in the early 1980s led Jimmy Stewart to wonder what had happened to the little girl who had played "ZuZu".
 Grimes was 39 years old by the time Stewart's secretary tracked her down.

-Her youngest child took his own life, and a few years later her second husband died of cancer.
+Her youngest child took his own life at age 18, and a few years later her second husband died of cancer.
 In the mid-1980s she began receiving cards and letters from fans who loved It's a Wonderful Life.
 Repeated showings on local and cable television each holiday season created a broad base of admirers, and the movie became a perennial holiday favorite.
 After the death of her second husband, she came to appreciate the depth of the film, particularly the deep desperation portrayed by Stewart.
 The struggles George Bailey faced seemed echoed in the hardships of her own life.
 She took the movie's message to heart, and came to be a strong advocate for the film.
 Grimes has been closely tied to the movie, as the character she portrayed uttered one of cinema's most famous lines: "Look, Daddy.
 Teacher says, 'Every time a bell rings, an angel gets his wings.